Puzzle Play

-Puzzle Play is an Australian pre-school themed TV show for young children that aired Monday to Friday in every province in Australia and some countries in the Pacific Islands and South-East Asia from 8:30 am to 9:00 am on Network Ten.
+Puzzle Play was an Australian pre-school themed TV show for young children that aired Monday to Thursday from 8:30 am to 9:00 am on Network Ten.

 The program premiered on 21 December 2006 replacing the program In the Box.
 The hosts were Kellyn Morris, Patrick MacDonald and Liam Nunan.
-Scriptwriter and Producer is Bettina Toth.
+Scriptwriter and Producer was Bettina Toth.

-The show conducted a casting call for a male teenage host.
-MacDonald (21) from Gold Coast, Morris (16) from Gold Coast, Nunan (19) from Bondi Beach has also graduated from NIDA are the hosts.
-The host's working together to solve each day a puzzle.

 Each clue was usually a video with a host narrating about the shape with information about it.
+As the pieces were being removed, a picture was revealed in the background and in the end, the three hosts guessed what the picture was about.
 The hosts visited schools, preschools, kindergartens and parks.
-As the pieces were being removed, a picture was revealed in the background and in the end, the three hosts guessed what the picture was about.
+As of 2024, the series can be viewed on YouTube.

-Before the show was aired, it replaced the show "In the Box".
-Puzzle Play was replaced on 31 January 2011 by not very good "Wurrawhy".
+Puzzle Play was replaced on 31 January 2011 by Wurrawhy.